 Grand Union Housing Group (GUHG) are committed to treating your information securely and safeguarding your rights to confidentiality.
-We will ensure your personal information is processed in accordance with the provisions of the Data Protection Act 2018 and the General Data Protection Regulation, to promote accountability and transparency.
+We will ensure your personal information is processed in accordance with the provisions of the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), to promote accountability and transparency.

 This privacy notice tells you what to expect when GUHG processes your personal information.
 It applies to information about housing applicants, residents and other service users.
 This is the main privacy notice for GUHG

 - Processed lawfully, fairly and in a transparent manner

 - Collected for a specified and legitimate purpose

 - Processed in line with your rights

 - Not transferred to countries outside the European Union

 For further information you can contact our Data Protection Officer at:

 Data Protection Officer